Maximum softly penalised likelihood in factor analysis: Asymptotics for maximum penalised likelihood

 \subsection{$\sqrt{n}$-consistency and asymptotic distribution}

 Results on the rate of consistency and the asymptotic distribution of the MPL estimator can be derived under a stronger condition on the order of the penalty than that of Theorem~\ref{thm:consistency}.
+In particular, we are interested in $\sqrt{n}$-consistency of the MPL estimates, i.e.